fergusmk/fergus-mk/_projects/nlp_text_classification.md

 Now, getting more data is one way of doing it.
 But let's face it, many domain-specific data are privately owned, and even if they are accessible, they are probably not well labelled for your task.

-Instead, I decided to tackle it in a different angle, making the models more data-efficient.
+Instead, I decided to tackle it at a different angle, making the models more data-efficient.

 Research activities
 ============